 RIB --Routing Information Base.
 Also called the routing table.

-VPN --Enables IP traffic to travel securely over a public TCP/IP network by encrypting traffic from one network to another.
+VPN --Virtual Private Network.
+Enables IP traffic to travel securely over a public TCP/IP network by encrypting traffic from one network to another.
 A VPN uses tunneling to encrypt all information at the IP level.

 VRF --Virtual Private Network (VPN) routing and forwarding instance.
 A VRF consists of an IP routing table, a derived routing table, a set of interfaces that use the forwarding table. and a set of rules and routing information that defines a customer VPN site that is attached to a provider edge (PE) router.